This week's business meetings . . . and business news briefs

 For those not having lunch, there is a $3 participation fee that includes a beverage.

 Lunch at $8 will be catered by Subway.
-The meeting sponsor will be KPTZ-FM.
+The meeting sponsor will be Uptown Nutrition.

-Sequim-Dungeness Valley Chamber of Commerce — Luncheon meetings normally are held the second and fourth Tuesdays of the month at noon at SunLand Golf & Country Club, 109 Hilltop Drive, Sequim.
+■ Sequim-Dungeness Valley Chamber of Commerce — Luncheon meetings are normally held the second and fourth Tuesdays of the month at noon at SunLand Golf & Country Club, 109 Hilltop Drive, Sequim, but there will be no meeting Dec.
+24 because of Christmas.

-North Hood Canal Chamber of Commerce — Representing the “Emerald Towns” of the Hood Canal, Quilcene and Brinnon, the chamber meets monthly on the third Monday of the month.
+■ North Hood Canal Chamber of Commerce — Representing the “Emerald Towns” of the Hood Canal, Quilcene and Brinnon, the chamber meets usually monthly on the third Monday of the month.

-Port Angeles Business Association — Breakfast meetings are Tuesdays at 7:30 a.m. at Joshua’s Restaurant, 113 DelGuzzi Drive, Port Angeles.
+■ Port Angeles Business Association — Breakfast meetings normally are Tuesdays at 7:30 a.m. at Joshua's Restaurant, 113 DelGuzzi Drive, Port Angeles.

 There is a $3 minimum charge by Joshua's for those who do not order breakfast.